-This test is similar to a CT scan but uses magnetism instead of x-rays to build up a detailed picture of areas of your body.
-Before the scan you may be asked to complete and sign a checklist.
+This test is similar to a CT scan, but it uses magnetism instead of x-rays to build up a detailed picture of areas of your body.
+Before the scan, you may be asked to complete and sign a checklist.
 This is to make sure it’s safe for you to have an MRI scan.

 ERCP (endoscopic retrograde cholangio-pancreatography)

-You'll be asked not to eat or drink anything for about six hours before the test, so that the stomach and first part of the small bowel (the duodenum) are both empty.
-You'll be given a tablet or injection to make you relax (a sedative) and a local anaesthetic spray will be used to numb your throat.
-The doctor will then pass a thin flexible tube called an endoscope through your mouth, into your stomach and the small bowel just beyond it.
+You'll be asked not to eat or drink anything for about six hours before the test, so the stomach and first part of the small bowel (the duodenum) are both empty.
+The doctor will give you a tablet or injection to make you relax (a sedative).
+They will use a local anaesthetic spray to numb your throat.
+The doctor will then pass a thin, flexible tube called an endoscope through your mouth, into your stomach and into the small bowel just beyond it.

-Looking down the endoscope, the doctor can find the openings where the bile duct and the duct of the pancreas drain into the duodenum.
-A dye, which can be seen on x-rays, can be injected into these ducts so the doctor can see whether there are any abnormalities or blockages.
+The doctor will look down the endoscope to find the openings where the bile duct and the duct of the pancreas drain into the duodenum.
+They can inject a dye that can be seen on x-rays into these ducts.
+This means they can see whether there are any abnormalities or blockages.

 EUS (endoscopic ultrasound)

-This scan is similar to an ERCP but involves an ultrasound probe being passed down the endoscope to take an ultrasound scan of the gall bladder and surrounding structures.
+This scan is similar to an ERCP, but an ultrasound probe is attached to the endoscope.
+This takes an ultrasound scan of the gall bladder and surrounding structures.

-This is a test to look at blood vessels.
-The bile duct is very close to large blood vessels that carry blood to and from the liver.
+This is a test to look at your blood vessels.
+The bile duct is very close to the large blood vessels that carry blood to and from your liver.
 An angiogram may be used to check whether any of these blood vessels are affected by the cancer.

-Angiograms are carried out in the x-ray department.
-A fine tube is put into a blood vessel (artery) in your groin.
+Angiograms are done in the x-ray department.
+A thin tube is put into a blood vessel (artery) in your groin.
 A dye is then injected up the tube.
-The dye circulates in the arteries so that they show up on x-ray.
+The dye travels around the arteries so they show up on an x-ray.

-This is a small operation that allows the doctors to look at the gall bladder, the liver and other internal organs in the area around the gall bladder.
-It’s done under a general anaesthetic and will mean a short stay in hospital.
+This is a small operation that allows the doctors to look at your gall bladder, liver and other internal organs in the area around the gall bladder.
+It’s done under a general anaesthetic and you will have a short stay in hospital.

-While you are under anaesthetic the doctor makes a small cut (incision) in your abdomen and inserts a thin flexible tube containing a light and camera (laparoscope).
-The doctor looks at the gall bladder and may take a small sample of tissue (biopsy) for examination under a microscope.
+While you are under anaesthetic, the doctor will make a small cut (incision) in your tummy (abdomen) and insert a thin, flexible tube that has a light and camera (laparoscope).
+They will look at your gall bladder.
+They may take a small sample of tissue (biopsy) to look at under a microscope.

-Sometimes the gall bladder may be removed during a laparoscopy, to treat gallstones or chronic inflammation of the gall bladder.
+Sometimes they remove the gall bladder during a laparoscopy, to treat gallstones or chronic inflammation of the gall bladder.
 This operation is called a laparoscopic cholecystectomy.

-change the operation to an open cholecystectomy.
-This is when the gall bladder and surrounding tissues are removed through a larger cut in the abdomen.
-It makes it easier to remove all of the cancer.
+If the surgeon finds or suspects gall bladder cancer during this operation, they will change the operation to an open cholecystectomy.
+This is when they remove the gall bladder and surrounding tissues through a larger cut in the tummy.
+This makes it easier to remove all of the cancer.

-After the laparoscopy you will have one or two stitches in your abdomen.
+After a laparoscopy, you will have one or two stitches in your abdomen.
 You may have uncomfortable wind and/or shoulder pains for several days after the operation.
-The pain can often be eased by walking or taking sips of peppermint water.
+You can often ease the pain by walking or taking sips of peppermint water.

-If the doctor can't make a diagnosis using these tests, a procedure called a laparotomy may be done under a general anaesthetic.
-This involves making a cut (incision) in your abdomen so the surgeon can examine the gall bladder, and the tissue around it, for cancer.
-If a cancer is found, but looks as though it has not spread to surrounding tissues, the surgeon may be able to remove the cancer or relieve any blockages it might be causing.
+The surgeon makes a cut (incision) in your tummy, so they can look at the gall bladder and the tissue around it.
+If they find a cancer, but it looks like it has not spread to surrounding tissues, they may be able to remove the cancer or relieve any blockages it might be causing.